 Ododo wa means “our stories” in the Luo languages of northern Uganda.
 By connecting use of storytelling in healing with the unique voices of Acan and Amony, the exhibit amplifies the hopes, courage and strength of women survivors as they work for awareness and justice.

 Ododo Wa: Stories of Girls in War runs at the Canadian Museum for Human Rights until November 2020.
-It was developed by the Museum in collaboration with Acan and Amony, and in partnership with the Conjugal Slavery in War Project.
+It was developed by the Museum in collaboration with Acan and Amony, and in partnership with the Conjugal Slavery in War Project - will open in a new tab.
 A travelling version has also been created that will first be shown in Uganda as a way to spark and sustain dialogue about women’s experiences in conflict and war.

 The Museum has also developed an extensive online resource guide for more information about children in war and conflict, including lists of books, media reports, documentaries, organizations, academic papers, government publications and statistics.

 The Lord’s Resistance Army (LRA) waged war against the government of Uganda for more than 20 years, starting in the mid-1980s.
 Tens of thousands of children were abducted and forced into the ranks of the rebel army led by Kony.
 Both boys and girls received military training and were forced to carry heavy loads of ammunition and supplies through bush and over mountains, walking for days on end with little food and water.